asperaa/bank-app-jwt/readme.md

 ## JWT-Based Authentication for RESTFul APIs
 #### django-rest-framework-simplejwt - A JSON Web Token authentication plugin for the Django REST Framework.

-simplejwt plugin is being used to authenticate the APIs.
+django-rest-framework-simplejwt plugin is being used to authenticate the APIs.

 The cURL scripts are as follows -